En-Query/EncryptedQuery/RUNNING.md

 {"event_type":"phone query","query_id":"7d0d11cb-1313-4720-88be-3e0864ccd1a0","Caller #":"797-844-8761","Callee #":"667-828-9241","Date\/Time":"04\/09\/2016 10:53","match":"797-844-8761"}
 ```

-## Example run using the Streaming method
+## Example run using the Streaming mode

-The kafka-stream example shows Encrypted Query executing a query against data from a kafka stream in real-time.
+The Kafka-stream example shows Encrypted Query executing a query against data from a Kafka stream in real-time.

-To run this example you need to have kafka installed with a topic named 'stream-test' available.
-This example will generate data in a kafka-producer application
+To run this example you need to have Kafka installed with a topic named 'stream-test' available.
+This example will generate data in a Kafka-producer application
 that feeds data into the stream-test topic.
 Two core configuration options for Encrypted Query for processing of stream data are the search window (time period to search the stream) and how many instances you want to search.
 After each instance a result file is returned.

 To execute the streaming example start the script: `run_streaming_example.sh`